-- Concurrent Planning optimizes orders, inventory, supply, production and transportation at the same time, and creates one internally consistent plan under a common objective or a series of objectives.
+- Concurrent Planning optimizes orders, inventory, supply, production, and transportation simultaneously, and creates one internally consistent plan under a common objective or a series of objectives.

-- Quality of a plan is measured by how well it accounts for your business rules, planning targets, and operational constraints.
+- The quality of a plan is measured by how well it accounts for your business rules, planning targets, and operational constraints.
 Simply put, if a plan is compliant with your rules, targets, and constraints, then it should be executed without manual intervention.

-- Speed and scale is necessary to produce an implementable plan routinely, with large SKU volume and transactional data, in time to meet the response requirements of the operation.
+- Speed and scale are necessary to produce an implementable plan routinely, with large SKU volume and transactional data, in time to meet the response requirements of the operation.

-optimizes orders, inventory, and transport at the same time and in one plan.
+Concurrent planning optimizes orders, inventory, and transport simultaneously and in one plan.
 Rather than sub-optimizing a siloed operation, you optimize the entire enterprise.

-Solvoyo designed all these attributes into its cloud-native SaaS platform and in-memory engine, provides its clients operational plans that require little or no post-plan intervention.
+Solvoyo designed all these attributes into its cloud-native SaaS platform and in-memory engine and provides its clients with operational plans that require little or no post-plan intervention.

-Solvoyo’s Decision Automation approach minimizes the involvement of people in routine decisions by producing executable plans that codify all the intricacies, complexities and constraints down to an individual SKU level.
-However, most organizations still use the classic functional silos and loathe to abdicate total decision responsibility to computer systems.
-To reduce the resistance to total decisions automation and the change management risks, Solvoyo allows you to automate the level of decision making per your comfort level to help user adaptation.
+Solvoyo’s Decision Automation approach minimizes the involvement of people in routine decisions by producing executable plans that codify all the intricacies, complexities, and constraints down to an individual SKU level.
+However, most organizations still use the classic functional silos and are reluctant to abdicate total decision responsibility to computer systems.
+To reduce the resistance to total decision automation and the change management risks, Solvoyo allows you to automate the level of decision-making per your comfort level to help user adaptation.
 You execute the routine decisions immediately and review only the plan exceptions.